 Rob Macmillan is Principal Research Fellow at the Centre for Regional Economic and Social Research (CRESR), Sheffield Hallam University.

-Chris Dayson is Associate Professor at the Centre for Regional Economic and Social Research (CRESR), Sheffield Hallam University.
+Chris Dayson is Professor of Voluntary Action, Health and Wellbeing, Sheffield Hallam University.

 Christopher Damm is Research Fellow at the Centre for Regional Economic and Social Research (CRESR), Sheffield Hallam University.